ksu-cs-textbooks/cis527/content/5-the-cloud/06-certificates.md

 {{% notice note %}}

 TODO _The video below installs certbot from a PPA, but Ubuntu 22.04 includes certbot in the universe repositories.
-Refer to the instructions on the [certbot website](https://certbot.eff.org/lets-encrypt/ubuntufocal-apache) for updated instructions. --Russ_
+Refer to the instructions on the [DigitalOcean website](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu) for updated instructions. --Russ_

 {{% /notice %}}